Tanujarora100/Devops-Interview-Notes/Devops-Notes/Kubernetes/Pod-Related/Probes.md

 ### Types of Liveness Probes:
 - HTTP GET Probe: Sends an HTTP GET request to a specified endpoint.
 The container is considered healthy if the response status code is between 200 and 399.
-- TCP Socket Probe: Attempts to open a TCP connection to a specified port.
-The container is considered healthy if the connection is successful.
+- TCP Socket Probe: Attempts to open a TCP connection to a specified port..
 - Command Probe: Executes a command inside the container.
 The container is considered healthy if the command exits with a status code of 0.

 ```yaml